wikimatze/vimfiles/mappings.md

   - `/c` ... **confirm** and makes prompt for each replacement
   - `/n` ... **number** and will print the number of replacements without performing the substitution
   - `/e` ... stands for **error** no finding a match is no error
+- `:help :vglobal` ... shows us how to perform an operation on all lines that don’t match the given pattern.
+In this case we delete lines that don’t match what we’re looking for.
+- `:help :global` ... is how we can run a given command (in this case a :normal command) for each line that matches a pattern.  example :g/def/normal Ai -> will insert at the end of each line containing the def word a 'i' to
 - `&` ... repeats the last substitution command `%s/.../<options>`
 - `&&` ... the first `&` forms the Ex command which repeats the last :substitute command, the second `&` indicates, that the flags from the previous :substitute command should be reused